akeneo/pim-helpcenter/content/md/permissions-settings/access-rights-on-asset-families.md

 *   Edit the asset values for a locale if the attribute is localizable

 ## The view right
-If a user belonging to a user group has right to `VIEW` on a locale, he will only be able to display the asset family data on this locale (properties, attributes, records) and that's all.
+If a user belonging to a user group has right to `VIEW` on a locale, he will only be able to display the asset family data on this locale (properties, attributes, assets) and that's all.
 He won't be able to edit it.

 ## Set rights on a locale